ADR Pass-Thru Charge: What This Means for You

 Why do ADR agents charge fees?

 ADR agents (banks and investment banks) purchase stocks on foreign exchanges and then sell receipts for these shares on American exchanges.
-Fees compensate the agents for inventorying the foreign stocks and managing all registration, compliance and recordkeeping services.
+Fees compensate the ADR companies for inventorying the foreign stocks and managing all registration, compliance and recordkeeping services.

 Can I avoid the fees?